0xC0000054/sc4-more-building-styles/README.md

 16 Maxis/community styles or request your own public and/or private building style ID range in that thread.
 Finally you will need to update existing buildings to use the new building style IDs.

-### BuildingStyles Exemplar Property (0xAA1DD400)
+### Building Styles Exemplar Property (0xAA1DD400)

-This property makes a building to use only the specified custom styles, the 4 Maxis styles are ignored.
+This property allows the custom building styles to be specified separately from the Maxis styles in the Occupant Groups property (0xAA1DD396).

+#### Residential and Commercial Buildings

+The _Building Styles_ property is optional for custom building style support in residential and commercial buildings.

+When the property is present, the building will use custom styles specified in the property and ignore the 4 Maxis styles.
-If the property is not present, the building will use the styles specified in the Occupant Groups property (0xAA1DD396).
+When the property is not present, the building will use the custom and Maxis styles specified in the Occupant Groups property (0xAA1DD396).

+#### Industrial Buildings

+The _Building Styles_ property is mandatory for custom building style support in industrial buildings.

+When the property is present, the building will use custom styles specified in the property and ignore the 4 Maxis styles.
+When the property is not present, the building will be treated as compatible with the 4 Maxis styles.

 ### Auto-Historical Check Box